Code-Institute-Submissions/KieranSweeden-fol.io/TESTING.md

 ##### Order History Page

 - Help section opens and closes when clicked as intended.
 Links within the help section re-direct the user to their intended destinations as expected.
+- Order history is presented as the currently viewed tab within the license app as intended.
 - When no license purchases have been made, a message to user is presented to user encouraging them to purchase a license which is the expected behaviour.
 The link within this message that re-directs the user to the license purchase page works as expected.
 - Provided that the user has license purchases, clicking the expand icon for each license purchase gives the user a more detailed view of the license purchase within a model, which is the intended behaviour.
 - List of license purchases is scrollable once the amount of license purchases get too large for the screen which is the intended behaviour.